 As well as starting to take a good look at our own practices, including our product range and photography, we wanted to open up the discussion in our blog and are really excited to share our latest piece by journalist Sue Omar: Why Skin Colour Matters when it Comes to Eczema.

-Sue has a breadth of experience writing for various publications including The Times, The Evening Standard, ELLE UK, & Grazia UK and we think you'll love
+Sue has a breadth of experience writing for various publications including The Times, The Evening Standard, ELLE UK, & Grazia UK and we think you'll love reading her below insights on this important and timely topic.

 In recent years, medicine has become more advanced than ever before thanks to successful scientific studies that have led to tremendous treatment and diagnosis discoveries for a plethora of common health conditions.
 While such medical research has saved lives, it's important to also acknowledge how racial disparities in healthcare - that disproportionately favours white patients - impact the validity and effectiveness of data-driven remedies on people of colour.
 The reality is that the cause and cure for most medical conditions can differ from person –to person based on a multitude of factors - including genetics, family health history and ethnicity - despite what the textbook teaches.
 That's why it’s essential for researchers to take a more inclusive approach when developing new or updated medical case studies that can heavily influence how health professionals provide care to patients from diverse backgrounds.
 Especially when it comes to identifying issues that can compromise the look and feel of the largest organ in the body - our skin.